dylanjcastillo/notesOnBooks/SITG/Prologue_Part1.md

 - Systems learn via negativa (we know what it is wrong with more clarity than what is right) -> e.g. How many times have you touched a burning pan after you got burn the first time?

 # Controversial
-- The example about Price Andrew taking more risks than "commoners" during the Falkland war of 1982, might not be completely accurate. -> Was he really taking more risks (or even the same amount) as of other soliders?
+- I'm skeptical of the example about Price Andrew taking more risks than "commoners" during the Falkland war of 1982 -> Was he really taking more risks (or even the same) as of other soldiers?